Dakkie-Pty-Ltd/dakkie-workwear-website-docs/README.md

 ## License

-This documentation is licensed under the **MIT License**, unless otherwise specified.
+This documentation is licensed under the
+**Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)** license.

+### You may:
+- Share and adapt the documentation
+- Use it for educational or internal reference purposes

+### You may not:
+- Use this documentation for commercial purposes
+- Reproduce or redistribute it as part of another commercial product

+Attribution to **Dakkie (Pty) Ltd** is required.

 ---